 Replagal is an enzyme replacement therapy (ERT) for people with Fabry disease, providing them with the functional enzyme they are missing in a form that their body can use.
-It is being developed by the biotechnology company Shire.
+It is being developed by the biotechnology company Shire (now owned by Takeda).

 Although in use in many countries, including Canada, Russia, the United Kingdom, Mexico, Israel, and many members of the European Union, Replagal has not been approved by the U.S. Food and Drug Administration (FDA).

 How Replagal works

 Fabry disease is a rare genetic disorder where affected individuals lack the enzyme alpha-galactosidase A and cannot break down a fat molecule called globotriaosylceramide (Gb3 or GL-3).
 When this enzyme is not present or is malfunctioning, this fat molecule damages the body by building up inside cells.
 Symptoms include extreme pain in the hands and feet, progressive kidney damage, and damage to the heart leading to an increased risk of stroke and heart attack.
 This damage to the heart can manifest as portions of the heart muscle such as the left ventricle, which pumps blood to the whole body, being enlarged.

 Replagal is a concentrated form of the enzyme alpha-galactosidase A that is administered via infusion into the bloodstream.
 The formulation, which includes sodium phosphate, monohydrate, polysorbate 20, sodium chloride, and sodium hydroxide, allows the enzyme to enter the cells easily where it can break down Gb3 and clear it out of the cell.
 As the levels of Gb3 decrease in the cells, the symptoms of the disease should improve.

 Replagal in clinical trials